 Step 3-Manage water circulation and oxygenation

-Perhaps the easiest thing you could do to prepare your aquarium for a hurricane or winter storm is get a battery back up air pump
+Perhaps the easiest thing you could do to prepare your aquarium for a hurricane or winter storm is to purchase a battery backup air pump and a sponge filter.

 The sponge filter will increase the resistance on the airline—so if you are using a sponge filter—I recommend NOT splitting the airline at all—if you need water movement in more than one area of the tank—then I recommend getting 2 pumps, rather than just splitting the air from one.
 If you have the luxury of planning for this in advance, I recommend you keep the sponge in your sump—in good times and in bad, so that it is already ‘seeded’ with beneficial bacteria when you need it.

 If your saltwater aquarium has a sufficient amount of live rock, live sand, or another biologically active substrate, you may not need the sponge filter—especially if the power outage is short in duration.
 But if you are planning for a longer duration power failure, or if your tank does not have a lot of ‘natural’ biological filtration, then a sponge filter is a good consideration.

 A great way to slow down and reduce the heat lost from your aquarium during a hurricane or winter storm is to insulate it.
 I bought a 10-pack of mylar emergency blankets from Amazon.
 If the power goes out, I plan to use duct tape to wrap around my aquarium.
 The Emergency Mylar Thermal Blankets work by reflecting thermal energy (heat) back and keeping it in.